MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L13_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     ![Select Pipeline](images/select-ci-container-compose.png)

 1. In the YAML pipeline definition, customize your Resource Group name by replacing **NAME** on **AZ400-EWebShop-NAME** and replace **YOUR-SUBSCRIPTION-ID** with the your own Azure subscriptionId.

-1. Click on **Save and Run** and wait for the pipeline to execute succesfully.
+1. Click on **Save and Run** and wait for the pipeline to execute successfully.

     > **Note**: The build may take a few minutes to complete.
 The build definition consists of the following tasks:
     - **AzureResourceManagerTemplateDeployment** uses **bicep** to deploy an Azure Container Registry.